ryanleong/FE_Layout_Templates/README.md

 # Layout Framework
 ### CSS Libraries

-These libraries have been converted to SASS and compiled into bootstrap.reset.css
+These libraries have been converted to SASS to be imported
 - Reset CSS
 - Normalize CSS
 - Bootstrap (only grid system)

-These libraries have been converted to SASS to be imported
 - Animate CSS